ory/sdk/clients/client/go/docs/NormalizedProjectRevisionSAMLProvider.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetClientId

-`func (o *NormalizedProjectRevisionSAMLProvider) GetClientId() string`

-GetClientId returns the ClientId field if non-nil, zero value otherwise.

-### GetClientIdOk

-`func (o *NormalizedProjectRevisionSAMLProvider) GetClientIdOk() (*string, bool)`

-GetClientIdOk returns a tuple with the ClientId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetClientId

-`func (o *NormalizedProjectRevisionSAMLProvider) SetClientId(v string)`

-SetClientId sets ClientId field to given value.

-### HasClientId

-`func (o *NormalizedProjectRevisionSAMLProvider) HasClientId() bool`

-HasClientId returns a boolean if a field has been set.

-### GetClientSecret

-`func (o *NormalizedProjectRevisionSAMLProvider) GetClientSecret() string`

-GetClientSecret returns the ClientSecret field if non-nil, zero value otherwise.

-### GetClientSecretOk

-`func (o *NormalizedProjectRevisionSAMLProvider) GetClientSecretOk() (*string, bool)`

-GetClientSecretOk returns a tuple with the ClientSecret field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetClientSecret

-`func (o *NormalizedProjectRevisionSAMLProvider) SetClientSecret(v string)`

-SetClientSecret sets ClientSecret field to given value.

-### HasClientSecret

-`func (o *NormalizedProjectRevisionSAMLProvider) HasClientSecret() bool`

-HasClientSecret returns a boolean if a field has been set.

-### SetClientSecretNil

-`func (o *NormalizedProjectRevisionSAMLProvider) SetClientSecretNil(b bool)`

- SetClientSecretNil sets the value for ClientSecret to be an explicit nil

-### UnsetClientSecret
-`func (o *NormalizedProjectRevisionSAMLProvider) UnsetClientSecret()`

-UnsetClientSecret ensures that no value is present for ClientSecret, not even an explicit nil
 ### GetCreatedAt

 `func (o *NormalizedProjectRevisionSAMLProvider) GetCreatedAt() time.Time`